hvdnet/hvdnet.github.io/src/resources/standards.md

 The [Open Digital Rights Language (ODRL)](https://www.w3.org/TR/odrl-model/) is a W3C standard for expressing policies related to the usage, rights, and obligations associated with digital content and services.
 ODRL provides a flexible, machine-readable framework for specifying permissions, prohibitions, and duties, enabling organizations to clearly define how data and resources can be accessed, shared, or reused.
 By supporting interoperability and automation of rights management, ODRL helps ensure compliance with licensing, legal, and policy requirements across diverse digital ecosystems.

 _Use ODRL when you need to specify, communicate, or automate policies regarding the rights, permissions, and obligations for accessing or using digital resources.
 It is especially useful for managing licensing, data sharing agreements, and compliance with legal or organizational requirements in digital content and data ecosystems._

+### RO-Crate

+The [RO-Crate](https://www.researchobject.org/ro-crate/) specification provides a lightweight, JSON-LD-based format for packaging research data, software, workflows, and metadata into a single, portable archive.
+RO-Crate enables researchers to bundle all relevant digital objects and their contextual metadata, supporting reproducibility, sharing, and reuse of research outputs.
+It is widely used for publishing FAIR research objects and facilitating interoperability across repositories and platforms.

+_Use RO-Crate when you need to package and describe research data, code, and workflows together with rich metadata, ensuring that research outputs are portable, reproducible, and easily shared or published in accordance with FAIR principles._

 ### PROV-O{.mt-4}